-I'm frequently asked, "What is exactly is a signing service?
+I'm frequently asked, "What exactly is a signing service?
 And what is the difference between a signing service and signing agent database?"

 You constantly hear me say that being a notary signing agent is the best way to make money because you get loan signings simply by location.
 Just like the closest gas station gets your business, the closest signing agent to a borrower gets the loan signing.